1. Introduce the Math Club and its goals

 a.
 Most clubs meet once a week for one to one and one half hours.

 b.
 Is before or after school better?
 Weekends?

 5. Present your expectations for the math club.

-6. Let members know that you encourage them to help each other…but not by giving them the answers?
+6. Let members know that you encourage them to help each other

-8. Give the math club members some problems to work.
+8. Give the math club members some problems to work on

 a.
 Have members explain how they worked the problems.

 b.
 Have a couple of problems that they might not be able to solve and use these to start discussions to learn how to work that type of problem.

 c.
 Or you could give them a pre-test to assess their current abilities